-Two USB standards are currently available on Predator computers: USB 3.1 Gen 1 (SuperSpeed USB) and USB 3.1 Gen 2 (SuperSpeedPlus USB).
-For best performance, USB 3.1 Gen 2 device should always be plugged into USB 3.1 Gen 2 port.
+Two USB standards are currently available on Acer computers: USB 2.0 (High-speed USB) and USB 3.1 Gen 1 (SuperSpeed USB).
+USB 2.0 ports on Acer computers have a black tongue in the port, while USB 3.1 Gen 1 ports have a blue tongue.
+For best performance, USB 3.1 Gen 1 devices should always be plugged into USB 3.1 Gen 1 ports.
 Consult your device's documentation to see which standard it supports.

 You can also charge devices such as tablets, smartphones, or other devices through a USB port.
-USB 3.1 Gen 2 port supports charging devices when the computer is in Hibernate or turned off.
+Some USB 3.1 Gen 1 ports support charging devices when the computer is in Hibernate or turned off.
 Additionally, you can use a USB hub to connect multiple devices to a single USB port.

-When removing a USB storage device, you should right-click on the USB icon in the Windows task bar and select "Eject ‹device›" to tell the operating system to stop using the device before removing it.
+When removing a USB storage device, you should right-click on the USB icon in the Windows task bar and select "Eject <device>" to tell the operating system to stop using the device before removing it.
 Failure to do this may result in data loss or damage to your peripheral.